 Please check the rotation schedule for details.

-Weekly didactics Schedule
+Weekly Didactics Schedule

-A considerable effort has been made to structure the schedule so that residents can focus their attention toward meaningful study.
-Extensive use of physician assistants, certified nurse midwives, and faculty attending physicians enables our program to provide residents protected time for various academic activities every Wednesday from 8AM to 1:00 pm and for Grand Rounds on Thursdays from 7:30 am to 8:30 am.
+Resident didactic time is protected time.
+By our department’s use of physician assistants, certified nurse midwives, and faculty attending physicians, our residents are able to enjoy uninterrupted education time for various academic activities every Wednesday from 8 a.m. to 1:00 p.m. and for Grand Rounds on Thursdays from 7:30 am to 8:30 am.
 Didactics is not just lectures, but also includes interactive learning, CREOG quizzes, lab simulations, animal labs, and resident retreats.

-Animal Lab/simulation lab /Hands on surgical training
+Animal Lab/Simulation Lab/Hands on surgical training

 Vacations and Meetings